 What Are The Symptoms Of Specific Phobias?

-The person exhibits intense and unreasonable fear toward objects or conditions that do not pose any danger.
-It manifests in the form of a racing heart, shortness of breath, dry mouth, incoherent speech, sweating, dizziness, and so on.
+- Extreme Fear - Intense and unreasonable fear toward objects or conditions that do not pose any danger.
+This fear can manifest as a racing heart, shortness of breath, dry mouth, incoherent speech, sweating, dizziness, and so on.

-The fear response must be disproportionate to the threat or a lack thereof.
+- Disproportionate Fear - The fear response is disproportionate to the threat or a lack thereof.

-The person goes out of their way to avoid any kind of contact with the object or circumstances lest they experience extreme distress.
+- Avoidance - The person will go out of their way to avoid any kind of contact with the object or circumstances lest they experience extreme fear.

 What Are The Causes Of Specific Phobias?

-Behaviorists consider that a specific phobia is a learned behavior, an outcome of fear conditioning.
-It is when a person learns to link something naturally aversive with something otherwise neutral.
+- Learned Behavior - Behaviorists consider that a specific phobia is a learned behavior - an outcome of fear conditioning.
+It is when a person learns to connect something naturally aversive with something otherwise neutral.

 Get Started With Nuview Treatment Center